 - Injuries from falling after being electrocuted, such as traumatic brain injuries, spinal cord injuries, broken bones, or dislocated joints.

 Compensation You Could Be Owed

 In a third-party claim, you may seek compensation outside of the workers' compensation benefits from your employer.
 This means you are possible eligible to receive:

 - Past, current, and future payment for medical expenses associated with the accident.

 - Payment for past, current, and future payment for lost wages due to time missed from work.

 - Compensation for physical pain, emotional suffering, and other non-economic damages that are usually not available from workers' comp benefits.

 Suffering an injury does not mean an automatic recovery of these damages, as you may have to fight to get it.
 Turn to a skilled legal team that has the experience needed to obtain what you are owed, from every available source.

-If you or a member of your family has suffered an electrocution injury, contact our Los Angeles personal injury attorneys today at (323) 782-0535 to schedule a free consultation.
-We will work with you to help you understand your options for receiving the financial compensation you deserve.
+If you or a member of your family has suffered an electrocution injury, contact the Los Angeles workplace electrocution accident attorneys at Greenberg and Ruby by calling (323) 782-0535 to schedule a free consultation.
+The caring, proven work injury lawyers at Greenberg and Ruby Injury Attorneys will answer your questiions and help you evaluate your options.